ickb/proposal/README.md

 Given the impossibility to access the header in this phase, it cannot exist a strict requirement on deposits iCKB-equivalent size.
 On the other hand, to achieve higher deposits fungibility and to prevent a certain form of DoS, the protocol needs to incentivize [standard deposits](#standard-deposit).

 In particular, deposits bigger than the standard deposit size are actively disincentivized: the user will receive only 90% of the iCKB amount exceeding a standard deposit.
 The remaining 10% is offered as a discount to whoever is willing to withdraw from the oversized deposits.
-Additionally there is an hard-cap of `1M CKB` per single deposit.
-This hard-cap prevents [a certain form of DoS](#standard-deposit), while still leaving enough slack for the standard deposit CKB size to grow for well over a hundred of years.
+Additionally, the maximum unoccupied capacity per single deposit is fixed at `1M CKB`.
+This upper bound prevents [a certain form of DoS](#standard-deposit), while still leaving enough slack for the standard deposit CKB size to grow for well over a hundred of years.

 On the other side, deposits smaller than the standard deposit size are intrinsically disincentivized by L1 dynamics.
-As deposits gets smaller they incur a bigger penalty in form of unaccounted occupied capacity, up to 10% of the deposit.
-This translates to a minimum deposit of `820 CKB`:
+As deposits gets smaller they incur a bigger penalty in form of unaccounted occupied capacity.
+Additionally, the minimum unoccupied capacity per single deposit is fixed at `1000 CKB`.
+This lower bound prevents users from making deposits too detrimental to themselves.

-- `82 CKB` of fixed occupied capacity, used for state rent of the deposit cell with iCKB Logic Script.
-- `738 CKB` of minimum unoccupied capacity, to be accounted by the receipt and later on converted in iCKB.

-Taking in consideration these incentives, at least 90% of the deposit amount is always converted, of course the optimal strategy for a depositor is to split his CKB into standard deposits.
+Taking in consideration these incentives, at least 90% of the deposit amount is always converted.
+Of course the optimal strategy for a depositor is to split his CKB into standard deposits.

 Since having a separate receipt per deposit cell would be capital inefficient, the protocol allows to account multiple deposit with a single receipt.
 An iCKB receipt accounts for a group of deposits with the same size, it just contains the single deposit unoccupied CKB capacity and the quantity of the accounted deposits.
 In a transaction output there can be many receipt cells and possibly more than one receipt for the same deposit size.